-- The Business Platinum® Card from American Express is unmatched for airport lounge access, offering Delta SkyClub access when flying Delta same day; Plaza Premium, Escape, and Airspace lounges; and American Express Centurion lounge access.
+- Platinum Card® from American Express is unmatched for airport lounge access, offering Delta SkyClub access when flying Delta same day; Plaza Premium, Escape, and Airspace lounges; and American Express Centurion lounge access.
+It also comes with a Priority Pass for airport lounge and Minute Suites (but not restaurant credits).
 It offers Hilton Honors and Marriott Gold status and National Car Rental Executive status.

 You get up to $200 a year in statement credits for airline incidental fees like checked bags fees, flight change fees, and onboard snack purchases.
-There’s a $100 Dell credit and one year of Platinum Global Access from WeWork to access 300+ workspaces in 75+ cities (enroll by 12/31/19).
-And the card comes with a $100 credit for Global Entry every 4 years or $85 credit for TSA PreCheck every 4.5 yars.
+You can enroll to get up to $300 in statement credits annually by getting up to $50 semi-annually for purchases with Sakes and up to $200 with Uber.
+And the card comes with a credit for Global Entry or PreCheck.

 - The Blue Business® Plus Credit Card from American Express earns 2 Membership Rewards points per dollar on your first $50,000 in purchases per year making this the best most rewarding card for otherwise-unbonused spend.

 Etihad First Apartment, Airbus A380